-Holy unction is the Church’s holy mystery of physical and spiritual healing for Orthodox Christians.
-Healing was part of the Lord Jesus Christ’s ministry as the Messiah, by which He proved He was fully man and fully God.
-The Church, as the Body of Christ and His active presence in this world, continues this ministry through the holy mystery of unction: sacramental anointing with blessed oil and prayer.
+Holy Unction is the Church’s Mystery of physical and spiritual healing for Orthodox Christians.
+It is also called euchelaeon, a transliteration of the Greek ευχέλαιον, and stands for “blessed oil” (ευχή = blessing prayer, έλαιον = oil).
+Healing was part of the Lord Jesus Christ’s ministry as the Messiah, through which He proved He was fully man and fully God.
+The Church, as the Body of Christ and His active presence in this world, continues this ministry through the Mystery of Holy Unction: sacramental anointing with blessed oil and prayer.

 Olive oil and mercy

 In New Testament Greek, there is a play on words between olive oil (elaion) and mercy (eleos), which sound incredibly similar.
 Thus, oil and mercy are often synonymous in the life of the Church.

 During the service, the priest blesses olive oil, which he will later use to anoint the sick.
 Olive oil is a natural sign of healing and forgiveness, which are acts of God’s mercy.
 A little wine is mixed in the oil, the same way the Good Samaritan poured wine and oil on the injuries of the wounded stranger (Luke 10:34).
 The priest also lays the open Gospel book over the heads of the sick, as a sign of Christ touching them with His healing hand through his Body, the Church.